rewrewby/derohe-mod/Readme.md

 If you don't alredy know DERO - Check out [Dero git repo](https://github.com/deroproject/derohe)

 * This is NOT the official release of DERO.
-* This version is a modified version of DERO and contains a developer fee mechanism.
+This version is a modified version of DERO.
 * If all your minis get lost or your computer blows up, it's no my fault, you installed this.

 * This modded DERO version is powering DERO Community Pools and it's related services.
   * DERO Community Pools - https://community-pools.mysrv.cloud/